• Skip to primary navigation

 • dark chocolate: I used 70 % dark chocolate from Cacao Barry.
 This is a semi-sweet chocolate verging on bittersweet.
 If you don't have access to this brand of chocolate, feel free to use a Lindt dark chocolate bar or any high-quality chocolate with at least 50 % cocoa content.
 If you are unsure, read about the different types of chocolate for baking.

 • sugar: I used granulated sugar (white sugar), but feel free to use a combination of brown sugar and white sugar if you prefer.
 Do not use icing sugar.
+Superfine sugar works very well in this recipe and creates a shinier brownie crust on top.

-• raspberries: I used fresh raspberries—frozen raspberries may work but could also lead to a gummy wet layer on the surface of the brownie if they release too much water.
+• raspberries: I used fresh raspberries—frozen raspberries may work but could also lead to a wet layer on the surface of the brownie if they release too much water.
 Proceed with caution!

 When you make brownies with chocolate, ideally you should use the best chocolate for baking you can get, specifically dark chocolate that has a deep, dark flavour and that isn't overly sweet.